 Ecclesiastes

-The book of Ecclesiastes takes its English name from the Greek translation of the Hebrew title קֹהֶלֶת, a word that defies easy translation.
-It is often rendered "the Preacher" or "the Teacher," but its root (קָהָל, "assembly") suggests something like "one who convenes an assembly" or "one who addresses the gathered community."
-The book's opening verse identifies Qoheleth as "the son of David, king in Jerusalem" (Ecclesiastes 1:1), and the royal autobiography of chapters 1-2 clearly evokes Solomon, the king whose unrivaled wisdom and wealth made him uniquely qualified to test whether life "under the sun" could yield lasting satisfaction.
-Whether Solomon himself wrote the book or whether a later wisdom teacher adopted the Solomonic persona as a literary device is debated.
-The book's language contains features that many scholars associate with later Hebrew, and the royal fiction fades after chapter 2, giving way to the voice of a sage observing life from outside the court.
-A third-person epilogue (Ecclesiastes 12:9-14) speaks about Qoheleth rather than as Qoheleth, further suggesting an editorial hand.
-In either case, the text claims the authority of Israel's wisest king to deliver its searching verdict on human endeavor.
+The book of Ecclesiastes takes its English name from the Greek translation of the Hebrew title קֹהֶלֶת, a word that resists neat translation.
+It is often rendered "the Preacher" or "the Teacher," but its root (קָהָל, "assembly") suggests "one who convenes an assembly" or "one who addresses the gathered community."
+The opening verse identifies Qoheleth as "the son of David, king in Jerusalem" (Ecclesiastes 1:1), and the royal autobiography of chapters 1-2 plainly evokes Solomon, whose wisdom and wealth made him an ideal figure to test whether life "under the sun" can yield lasting satisfaction.
+Scholars debate whether Solomon wrote the book or whether a later wisdom teacher adopted a Solomonic persona as a literary device.
+The language includes features many scholars associate with later Hebrew, and the royal frame fades after chapter 2, giving way to the voice of a sage observing life from outside the court.
+A third-person epilogue (Ecclesiastes 12:9-14) speaks about Qoheleth rather than as Qoheleth, which also suggests an editorial hand.
+In either case, the text speaks with Solomonic authority as it delivers its verdict on human endeavor.

 Structure

-The structure of Ecclesiastes is among the most debated questions in Old Testament scholarship.
-Unlike Proverbs, which is organized into clearly labeled collections, Ecclesiastes resists tidy outlines.
-Its argument circles back on itself, revisiting themes in deepening spirals rather than advancing in a straight line.
-The following outline represents one reasonable way to trace the book's movement, while acknowledging that other arrangements are defensible:
+Ecclesiastes resists tidy outlines.
+Unlike Proverbs, with its clearly labeled collections, Qoheleth's argument circles back on itself, revisiting themes rather than advancing in a straight line.
+The following outline traces one reasonable path through the book; other arrangements are also defensible:

 1:1-11: Title and Prologue.
 The superscription identifies Qoheleth, and a poem on the wearying cycles of nature introduces the theme that "there is nothing new under the sun."

 1:12-2:26: The Royal Experiment.
 Writing as a king in Jerusalem, Qoheleth tests wisdom, pleasure, achievement, and wealth, only to conclude that all are הֶבֶל because death erases every advantage.
-Yet even here, enjoyment of life's simple gifts is commended as coming from the hand of God.
+Even here, however, enjoyment of life's simple gifts is commended as coming from the hand of God.

 4:1-5:7 (Heb.
 5:6): Observations on Injustice and Folly.
 A series of observations on oppression, envy, loneliness, the vanity of political power, and the proper attitude of reverence before God.